 The Conflict Kitchen in Pittsburgh serves food from countries that the United States is in conflict with, such as Iran, Venezuela, and Cuba.
 Through the universal language of food, Conflict Kitchen tells stories and creates conversations that go beyond media headlines.

 Madpriest Coffee employs resettled refugees in Chattanooga, and their passion is to offer great coffee and help their employees succeed in whatever field they’re interested in pursuing (whether it’s to continue in the coffee business or move onto something else).
 I love what they’re all about: “Craft excellent coffee.
 Educate the curious.
 Champion the displaced.”
 Stop by their roastery and mini coffee shop to get a cup (or a bag to take home), or find it brewed elsewhere in Chattanooga at The Camp House.

 The Burlington Edible History Tour celebrates the multicultural history of Burlington, Vermont through a walking food tour.
 Ten percent of the tour profits are donated to the organization New Farms for New Americans, which helps immigrants and refugees who have settled in Vermont.
 (Read more about my experience on the Burlington Edible History Tour.)

 Get a family-style meal that’s made by an immigrant chef delivered to your home (or Airbnb or hotel room!) with Foodhini.
 Your purchase provides the chef with a livable wage and a chance to share a bit of their heritage with you.
-Currently, Foodhini offers Syrian and Laotian cuisine with plans to add more options in the future.
+Currently, Foodhini offers Persian, Syrian, Filipino, Tibetan, and Laotian cuisine with plans to add more options in the future.

 Do you know of other travel experiences that connect with or support immigrants and refugees?
 Let me know in the comments!